EmmanuelOga/plangs2/README.md

 ## WIP

+- [ ] Allow AI enriching all data, not just plangs.
+- [ ] Manually add more data and AI enrich.
+- [ ] Add a "short description", since desc. of many plangs is too long.
+- [ ] Revise data: tags: better-c, educational.

 - [ ] Make the vertex-info work for all node types.
 - [ ] Fix "pill" links .. what happens when we click them?
 - [ ] Revise behavior of every vertex kind vertex page.
-- [ ] Revise landscape mobile layout.

 ## TODO

 - [ ] Tweak backdrop-filter in Safari.
 - [ ] Create a ToolBar component: we need some buttons to interact with eachother.
-- [ ] Replace facet indicator dot with Reset button.
 - [ ] Prefetch some URLS on hover.

-- [ ] Allow AI enriching all data, not just plangs.
-- [ ] Manually add more data and AI enrich.

 ### More Pending Tasks